Racialization: Racialized incorporation

 The process of racialization can affect newly arriving immigrants as well as their second-generation children in the United States.
 According to sociologist Ali R. Chaudhary, the concept of racialized incorporation bridges the idea of assimilation with critical race studies in general and the concept of racialization in particular.
 While immigrants may possess specific ethnic and cultural identities associated with their countries of origin, once they arrive in the U.S., they are incorporated into a society that is largely organized along the lines of race.
 The racial hierarchy in the United States is pervasive in many aspects of life, including housing, education, and employment.
 The racialized incorporation perspective argues that regardless of the ethnic and cultural differences across immigrant groups, racial identification is the ultimate and primary principle of social organization in the United States.
 Because the lived experiences of Whites and Blacks in U.S. society diverge in most areas of social life, the racialized category that immigrants and their children are incorporated into will largely determine their experiences and opportunities in the United States.
 The process of racialization and involuntary incorporation is a topic of research interest in the United States.

 Intersectional racializations

 Racialization of religion

 Religious groups can also go through the process of racialization.
-Adherents of Judaism, Islam, and Sikhism can be racialized when they are portrayed as possessing certain physical characteristics, despite the fact that many individual adherents of those religions do not possess any of those physical characteristics.
+Adherents of Judaism, Islam, Hinduism and Sikhism can be racialized when they are portrayed as possessing certain physical characteristics, despite the fact that many individual adherents of those religions do not possess any of those physical characteristics.
 (Note: Although they accept converts, Jews are an ethnoreligious group, because they constitute an ethnicity as well as a religion.
 See racial antisemitism and religious antisemitism.)